navin-moorthy/Angular-7-formerly-Angular-2---The-Complete-Guide/README.md

 - `$ ng g c /recipes --spec false` - generate the component without spec test file
 - Generated Project Files.
 - Added the Navbar as header.
+- Created a Recipe Model.
+- Added the contents for Recipe list in HTML.
+- Used ngFor to list all the recipe from the recipe list.
+- Displayed the recipe list.
+- Displayed the recipe details.
+- Worked on shopping list component.
+- Created a Ingredient Model.
+- Created and outputted the shopping list.
+- Added shopping list edit section

+## Section 4

+### Debugging

+- Installed https://augury.rangle.io/ Augury for Debugging in Angular which makes it easier.

+## Section 5

+### Components and Data binding Deep Dive

+- Learned about components variables property variable using @Input(alias) and @Output(alias).
+- Learned about local references. #xxxxxxx to the HTMLElement.
+- Learned about @ViewChild("component") as two way binding using the HTMLElement local reference.
+- Learned about Component Lifecycle.
 -